artcom/watchdog/README.md

     and has children of \<EnvironmentVariable>-nodes with key-value definition of the environment variable with the use of CDATA-definition it is possible to handle specials character easier (i.e. '\').

-  - The Heartbeat detection will check the content of a given file and expects the seconds since 1970 in a format like this:
+  - \<Heartbeat> Heartbeat detection will check the content of a given file and expects the seconds since 1970 in a format like this:
   \<heartbeat secondsSince1970="1332154365"/>
-    The childnode \<Heartbeat_File> will define the heartbeat file in its childnode.
+     - \<Heartbeat_File> will define the heartbeat file in its childnode.
-    The childnode \<Allow_Missing_Heartbeats> will define the allowed mssing heartbeat before the watchdog assumes a app to be dead.
+     - \<Allow_Missing_Heartbeats> will define the allowed mssing heartbeat before the watchdog assumes a app to be dead.
-    The childnode \<Heartbeat_Frequency> will define expected frequency ot the heartbeat in seconds.
+     - \<Heartbeat_Frequency> will define expected frequency ot the heartbeat in seconds.
-    The childnode \<FirstHeartBeatDelay> will define delay in seconds, before the heartbeat detection begins (i.e. for a longer app starttime).
+     - \<FirstHeartBeatDelay> will define delay in seconds, before the heartbeat detection begins (i.e. for a longer app starttime).

   - \<WaitDuringStartup> will define a startup time before the app starts
   - \<WaitDuringRestart> will define a wait time before the app restarts